lcnicolau/cs50-todo-list/README.md

 The default behavior of [Spring Security][spring-boot-starter-security] in the event of unauthorized access is to send a [302] redirect code to the client, pointing to the `/login` page; or in case of successful authentication, to the originally requested page.

 While this approach may be the desired behavior in most cases, when used in conjunction with [htmx] to load page fragments using [AJAX] requests, it can leave the system in an inconsistent and sometimes even funny state (such as a login page inside a button :upside_down_face:).
-The problem is that the browser intercepts the redirection internally and returns the headers and response from the redirected URL, then [htmx] loads the response right where the original requested fragment should go.
+The problem is that the browser intercepts the redirect internally and returns the headers and response from the new URL, then [htmx] loads the response right where the original requested fragment should go.

-To solve this problem, [htmx] provides a special way to send a redirect instruction to the client, keeping a [200] success code and sending a custom HTTP header ([HX-Location], [HX-Redirect]) from the server, which [htmx] correctly interprets and follows the redirect, replacing its content in the page body.
+In that sense, [htmx] provides a special way to send a redirect instruction to the client, keeping a [200] success code and sending a custom HTTP header ([HX-Location], [HX-Redirect]) from the server, which [htmx] correctly interprets and follows the redirect, replacing its content in the page body.

 For this reason, it was necessary to create custom implementations of `AuthenticationFailureHandler`, `AuthenticationSuccessHandler`, `LogoutSuccessHandler`, `AuthenticationEntryPoint` and `AccessDeniedHandler`; which can be found in the `src/main/java/io/github/lcnicolau/cs50/todolist/config/security/**` package and are enabled in the `SecurityFilterChain` bean.